-- 5.3.1 For the purpose of this standard, published Application Ratings shall use a standardized relationship between rated geometric altitude (Z_H) above mean sea level and atmospheric pressure (p{atm}).
-The intent is to allow chiller Application Ratings to be published based on the nominal altitude at the installation location without consideration of local weather variations on atmospheric pressure.
+- 5.3.1 For the purpose of this standard, published Application Ratings shall use a standardized relationship between rated geometric altitude ( $Z_H$ ) above mean sea level and atmospheric pressure ( $p{atm}$ ).
+This enables chiller Application Ratings to be published based on the nominal altitude at the installation location without consideration of local weather variations on atmospheric pressure.
 Test data however shall be corrected on the basis of atmospheric pressure at the time of the test.
 See Section 7 and Appendix C. - 5.4 Part-load Ratings.
 Water-chilling Packages shall be rated at 100%, 75%, 50%, and 25% load relative to the full-load rating Net Refrigerating Capacity at the conditions defined in Table 6.
-For chillers capable of operating in multiple modes (cooling, heating, and /or heat recovery), part-load ratings are only required for cooling mode operation. - 5.4.1 Part-load Rating Points.
-Cooling mode Part-load rating points shall be presented in one of the three following ways: - 5.4.1.1 IPLV.IP.
-Based on the conditions defined in Table 6 and method defined in Section 5.4.2.
-Providing individual part-load data point(s) suitable for calculating IPLV.IP as defined in Table 6 is permissible; - 5.4.1.2 NPLV.IP.
-Based on the conditions defined in Table 6 and method defined in Section 5.4.2.
-Providing individual part-load data point(s) suitable for calculating NPLV.IP as defined in Table 6 is permissible.
-NPLV.IP is not required when Table 8, Note 5 applies; - 5.4.1.3 Other part-load points, within the application rating limits of Table 5 and method defined in Section 5.4.3, that do not meet the requirements of Table 6, Notes 3, 4, 5, or 6 (i.e. variable water flow rates or other entering condenser water temperatures).
-Neither IPLV.IP nor NPLV.IP shall be calculated for such points and shall not be a requirement for publication per Section 6.

-Note: Heat Pump Water-heating Packages and Heat Recovery Water-chilling Packages are permitted to be rated at individual part load points.
-Neither IPLV.IP nor NPLV.IP shall be calculated for such points.

-5.4.2 Determination of Part-load Performance.
+For chillers capable of operating in multiple modes (cooling, heating, and /or heat recovery), part-load ratings are only required for cooling mode operation. - 5.4.1 Cooling Part-load Ratings.
+Cooling mode Part-load ratings shall be presented in one of the four following ways: - 5.4.1.1 IPLV.IP.
+Based on the conditions defined in Table 6 and method defined in Section 5.4.3. - 5.4.1.2 NPLV.IP.
+Based on the conditions defined in Table 6 and method defined in Section 5.4.3.
+It is optional to publish NPLV.IP when Table 8, Note 5 applies. - 5.4.1.3 Individual Part-load Data Point(s).
+Individual part-load data point(s) used for calculating IPLV.IP or NPLV.IP as defined in Table 6. - 5.4.1.4 Other Part-load Points.
+Other part-load points, within the Application Rating limits of Table 5 and method defined in Section 5.4.4, that do not meet the requirements of Table 6, Notes 3, 4, 5, or 6 (i.e. variable water flow rates or other entering Condenser water temperatures).
+Neither IPLV.IP nor NPLV.IP shall be calculated for such points and shall not be a requirement for publication per Section 6. - 5.4.2 Heating Part-load Ratings.
+Heat Pump Water-heating Packages and Heat Recovery Water-chilling Packages can be rated at individual part load points.
+Neither IPLV.IP nor NPLV.IP shall be calculated for such points. - 5.4.3 Determination of Part-load Performance.
 For Water-chilling Packages covered by this standard, the IPLV.IP or NPLV.IP shall be calculated as follows: